ABOUT ADAM EISENBERG

 His credits include The Los Angeles Times, San Francisco Chronicle, The Denver Post, Los Angeles Daily News, Twilight Zone Magazine, American Film, Moviegoer, Cinefex, American Cinematographer, Cinefantastique and publications in Japan, France and England.
 Adam also wrote and produced “Reforestation,” a documentary on forest preservation narrated by William Shatner, and directed a 16 mm adaptation of Ray Bradbury’s short story, “There Will Come Soft Rains.”

 Feeling the need to take his career in a new direction, Adam moved to Seattle and earned a J.D. from the University of Washington School of Law.
 He served as a criminal prosecutor and worked as a civil trial attorney.
 In 2004 Adam was appointed Commissioner of Seattle Municipal Court, and in January 2017 he was appointed by Mayor Edward Murray to serve as Judge.
+He was elected to a full term in 2018, and he currently manages a domestic violence caseload.

 Outside the courtroom, Adam has written articles about mental illness and domestic violence for The Seattle Post-Intelligencer; produced televised public forums for the City of Seattle Domestic Violence Council; and currently serves as a board member for the QLaw Bar Association.